ntomkin/aspire-wpforms-action/README.md

 3. Configure the GA Connector settings under Settings > GA Connector Settings
 4. For each form, configure the Pardot URL and field mappings in the form settings

+## Deployment & Updates

+This plugin supports automatic updates directly from GitHub.
+When a new version is released, WordPress will notify you of the update and allow you to install it with a single click through the Plugins dashboard.

+### For Plugin Administrators

+To release a new version:

+1. Make your changes to the codebase
+2. Update the version number in `wpforms-action.php`
+3. Create a new release in GitHub with a tag that matches the version number (e.g., `1.3.0`)
+4. Upload a ZIP file of the plugin as an asset to the GitHub release

+WordPress will automatically detect the new version and notify users of the update.

+### For Users

+Updates will appear in your WordPress dashboard just like any other plugin update.
+No additional configuration is needed.

 ## Configuration

 ### GA Connector Settings